 If Operation indicates the start of new data (values 0x01 or 0x03), then any existing partial or complete scan response data shall be discarded.
 If the Scan_Response_Data_Length parameter is zero then Operation shall be 0x03; this indicates that any existing partial or complete data shall be deleted and no new data provided.

-If the advertising set is non-scannable, this command shall only be used to delete existing data; otherwise the Controller shall return the Invalid HCI Parameters (0x12) error code.
+If the advertising set is non-scannable and the Host uses this command other than to delete existing data, the Controller shall return the Invalid HCI Parameters (0x12) error code.

-If advertising is enabled, Operation shall have the value 0x03; if Operation is any other value, the Controller shall return the Command Disallowed (0x0C) error code.
+If advertising is enabled and Operation does not have the value 0x03, the Controller shall return the Command Disallowed (0x0C) error code.

 If the advertising set corresponding to the Advertising_Handle parameter does not exist then the Controller shall return the Unknown Advertising Identifier (0x42) error code.